-Are these artists making scientific research and its role in society more accessible for the public, or are they changing what society thinks about it?
+Are these artists making scientific research and its role in society more accessible to the public, or are they changing what society thinks about it?

-I think the trend in this area today is the following: Artists may be less obsessed with the question what we know, but more and more materialise and question how do we know what we know?
-In other terms, they may offer a possibility of ‘applied STS.’
+I think the trend in this area today is the following: Artists may be less obsessed with the question of what we know, but more and more materialise and question how do we know what we know.
+In other terms, they may offer the possibility of ‘applied STS.’

 What would it be your biggest curating extravaganza?

 I think that as curators we are first and almost always interested to help artists to develop a very ambitious and thought-through project.
 From my curatorial perspective, I think what I prolifically and philosophically would be most interested in is contributing to the shifting and explosion of scales: